BruDiGe/cMD/README.md

 # cMD
-Scripts to run conventional MD simulations in AMBER (PLUMED link)
+Scripts to run conventional MD simulations in AMBER (options as PLUMED and restraints)